adtzlr/felupe/docs/howto/composite.rst

 Composite regions
 -----------------

-This section demonstrates how to set up a problem with two regions, each associated to a seperated material model but of the same weak form formulation.
+This section demonstrates how to set up a problem with two regions, each associated to a seperated material model but with the same kind of weak form formulation (displacement-based).
 First, a (total) region is created.

 ..  code-block:: python